mantoni/eslint_d.js/README.md

 Atom users will not gain any performance from this module as it already avoids starting a new node instance and uses the API directly (see [this AtomLinter issue](https://github.com/AtomLinter/linter-eslint/issues/215)).

+- __Webstorm__: Configure your IDE to point to the eslint_d package instead of ESLint.

+In the ESLint configuration dialog, under 'ESLint package', select your eslint_d package.

+If you get the error "../bin/eslint.js" file not found, you are using an outdated version of eslint_d.

 If you're using `eslint_d` in any other editor, please tell me!

 ## Moar speed